AllenSun7/CSC0865-01_Artificial-Intelligence/README.md

-# CSC 0665-01 Artificial Intelligence Spring
+# CSC 0665-01 Artificial Intelligence

-Notes and assignments of the course CSC 0665-01 Artificial Intelligence Spring at SFSU
+Notes and assignments of the course CSC 0665-01 Artificial Intelligence at SFSU

 ### Assignments